 While Cammy enjoyed her pioneering role as a Sports Anchor, she eventually moved into a new arena… morning television.
 Cammy co-hosted a 3-hour show on WKRC-TV: ‘Good Morning Cincinnati’.
 She seemed to have found her niche.
 Known for her sunny disposition, boundless energy, and big smile, Cammy was a big hit!
 The show dominated its slot in the ratings during her 13 years as co-host.

 In 2005, Cammy took on a new role at WKRC-TV: Evening News Anchor.
-She now delivers news every weeknight at 5p, 6p, and 11p on WKRC-TV, Local 12, and at 10p on Star64
+She now delivers news every weeknight at 5p, 6p, and 11p on WKRC-TV, Local 12.

 But her true love is the sport of Triathlon, which combines swimming, bicycling and running.
 Cammy has competed in many sprint, international and half-Ironman distance triathlons.
-Among her biggest accomplishments, Cammy completed IRONMAN Louisville in 2007, and IRONMAN Coeur d’Alene in 2010.
+Among her biggest accomplishments, Cammy completed IRONMAN Louisville, and IRONMAN Coeur d’Alene.
 A full IRONMAN consists of a 2.4 mile swim, a 112 mile bike, and 26.2 mile run.

-Married for 26 years, Cammy and her husband have three wonderful daughters she calls ”the air in her lungs”.
-Whitney, Casey and Meg are beautiful and athletic young women who keep their parents hopping.
-Cammy says she feels so incredibly blessed… and life is good!
+Married for for almost 30 years, Cammy and her husband have three wonderful daughters she calls ”the air in her lungs”.
+Whitney, Casey and Meg are beautiful and accomplished young women.
+Cammy feels incredibly blessed, and life is good!